 - Lance Larkin BE 112 Brew Express

 - Bonavita 8 Cup Exceptional Brew Coffee Maker with glass or thermal carafe

-The new SCAA Brewer Certification Program will run on a quarterly testing schedule.
+The SCAA Brewer Certification Program runs on a quarterly testing schedule.
 Brewers may be received at any time during the year, but will only be tested during the following time periods:

 Brewer Submission and Fee Information